-Walsh agreed that the focus of the impeachment trial should not have been on whether House managers have proven incitement of insurrection beyond a reasonable doubt, as a prosecutor would have to do if Trump were charged with a violation of a statute forbidding that behavior.
+Walsh agreed that the focus of the impeachment trial should not be on whether House managers have proven incitement of insurrection beyond a reasonable doubt, as a prosecutor would have to do if Trump were charged with a violation of a statute forbidding that behavior.
 “What happened that day, which was so closely connected to what President Trump had been saying for months and what President Trump had said that morning, really amounted to a challenge to the legislative branch to protect itself and to protect the Constitution,” he said.
 If the Senate declines to convict, then “there’s an incredible and important historical record” that was made.

 National news reports during the three days of trial that occurred before press time indicated not all senators had been paying attention to the proceedings and maintaining an open mind in the manner analogous to that expected of jurors.
 Various reports indicated that Republicans Marsha Blackburn of Tennessee, Mike Braun of Indiana, Richard Burr of North Carolina, Josh Hawley of Missouri, Cindy Hyde-Smith of Mississippi, Rand Paul of Kentucky, Rick Scott of Florida and Thom Tillis of North Carolina indicated various levels of distraction, including leaving the chamber during the House managers’ presentations, doodling, falling asleep and reading with feet up on a desk.

-The Democratic advocates of impeachment, who had secured the most bipartisan approval of a presidential impeachment in American history on Jan.
+The Democratic advocates of impachment, who had secured the most bipartisan approval of a presidential impeachment in American history on Jan.
 13, warned senators that acquittal would put the country’s democracy at risk.
 “We humbly, humbly, ask you to convict President Trump,” said Colorado’s Joe Neguse on Thursday.
 “If we pretend this didn’t happen, or, worse, if we let it go unanswered, who’s to say it won’t happen again?”

-For Bender, modern political considerations have rendered the impeachment process one that would be unrecognizable to the framers, who “thought these senators were going to be picked by state legislatures, not by popular election.”
+For Bender, such modern political considerations have rendered the impeachment process one that would be unrecognizable to the framers, who “thought these senators were going to be picked by state legislatures, not by popular election.”
 Even if the men who wrote the Constitution in 18th century Philadelphia had anticipated the 17th Amendment, they would not recognize our modern political party system.
 The drafters of the impeachment clauses, Bender explained, would not have “conceived the political parties the way we have them now and certainly not primaries and being primaried.”
 They “wouldn’t have known what you’re talking about,” he said.

 Nor can those senators count on a secret ballot to conceal their decision from their state’s electorate.
 Article I, Section 5 of the Constitution provides that, in both chambers of Congress, “the Yeas and Nays … on any question shall, at the Desire of one fifth of those Present, be entered on the Journal.”
 That clause means a public vote will be inevitable if as few as 20 senators demand one.